ManonLef/To-Do-App/resources-and-notes/notes.md

 ## 20230406
 - [x] display the priority on the tasks rendered
-- [ ] remove description visuals for now on rendered tasks
+- [x] remove description visuals for now on rendered tasks
 - [x] add function to change priority
 - [ ] Optional: add sort by priority option

 - FIX new project with same name making first of name active project.
 Added a function to return the latest project ID and set that as active after adding a project.

 - add project button not working (has to do with the focusout listener again)

+## 20230407
+- had some struggles with styling the datepicker.
+I did implement the datepicker change listener.
+- eventually used this guide [here](https://dev.to/codeclown/styling-a-native-date-input-into-a-custom-no-library-datepicker-2in) to style my datepicker as I intended.